openhive-network/hivemind/README.md

 #### API layer

-Perform queries against the core and cache tables, merging them into a response in such a way that the frontend will not need to perform any additional calls to `hived` itself.
+Performs queries against the core and cache tables, merging them into a response in such a way that the frontend will not need to perform any additional calls to `hived` itself.
 The initial API simply mimics hived's `condenser_api` for backwards compatibility, but will be extended to leverage new opportunities and simplify application development.